 Summer Fishing Trips in Oregon

 Oregon’s river fishing usually exceeds what anglers expect, surpassing even parts of Alaska.
-Its free-flowing rivers and exceptional habitat mean great summer fishing on all of Oregon’s rivers.
+Its free-flowing rivers and exceptional habitat mean great summer fishing trips in Oregon rivers.

 Summer Steelhead Fishing Trips

 Steelhead can be elusive and challenging, so anglers need to muster their patience and persistence.
 The prize is catching a fish that’s famous for putting up a spectacular, line-peeling fight.
 There are two main runs of steelhead in Oregon, in summer and in winter.
 Steelhead returning to rivers east of the Cascade mountains are considered the summer run.
-They begin migrating in March near the coast and as late as October or November in eastern Oregon.
-Summer steelhead remain in Oregon rivers for several months before spawning, while the Winter run spawns soon after they enter their home streams.
+They begin migrating in March near the Oregon coast and as late as October or November in eastern Oregon.
+Summer steelhead remain in Oregon rivers for several months before spawning, offering plenty of opportunities for anglers on guided fishing trips.
+While the Winter run spawns soon after they enter their home streams.

 Summer Walleye Fishing Trips